Natural History Museum at Tring

-The Natural History Museum at Tring was the private museum of Lionel Walter, 2nd Baron Rothschild; today it is under the control of the Natural History Museum, London.
+The Natural History Museum at Tring is the private museum of Lionel Walter, 2nd Baron Rothschild; today it is under the control of the Natural History Museum, London.
 It houses one of the finest collections of stuffed mammals, birds, reptiles and insects in the United Kingdom.
 It was known as the Walter Rothschild Zoological Museum until April 2007.
 The museum is located on Akeman Street, in Tring, Hertfordshire.

 History

 The Natural History Museum at Tring was once the private museum of Lionel Walter, 2nd Baron Rothschild, and is located on the grounds of the former Rothschild family home of Tring Park.
 The building was constructed in 1889 to house his collection of mounted specimens and first opened to the public in 1892.
 The Rothschild family gave the Museum and its contents to the nation in 1937.
 Lionel Walter bred hybrids between zebras and horses (zebroids) and a hybrid foal is on display.
 He was frequently seen riding a zebra-drawn carriage.
 The museum's Zebra Cafe alludes to Lord Rothschild's love of zebras and has photographs of his trained zebras harnessed to open carriages.